Side-By-Side Execution for COM Interop

-Side-by-side execution enables COM applications to safely access multiple versions of managed components through COM interop services.
-For a summary of side-by-side concepts and configuration models, see Side-by-Side Execution.
+Side-By-side execution enables COM applications to safely access multiple versions of managed components through COM interop services.
+For a summary of side-by-side concepts and configuration models, see the Side-by-Side Execution Overview.

 In This Section

 - Runtime Initialization from a COM Application

 - Describes how COM interop selects a runtime version and resolves managed types.

 - Identifies the registry subkeys for multiple assemblies.

 - Configuring a COM Application for Side-By-Side Execution